The Wall: Recording

 The Wall was recorded in several locations.
-In France, Super Bear Studios was used between January and July 1979, and Waters recorded his vocals at the nearby Studio Miraval.
-Michael Kamen supervised the orchestral arrangements at CBS Studios in New York, in September.
+Super Bear Studios in France was used between January and July 1979, and Waters recorded his vocals at the nearby Studio Miraval.
+Michael Kamen supervised the orchestral arrangements at CBS Studios in New York in September.
 Over the next two months the band used Cherokee Studios, Producers Workshop and The Village Recorder in Los Angeles.
-A plan to work with the Beach Boys at the Sundance Productions studio in Los Angeles was cancelled.
+A plan to work with the Beach Boys at the Sundance Productions studio in Los Angeles was cancelled (although Beach Boys member Bruce Johnston does sing backing vocals on "In the Flesh?", "The Show Must Go On", the side 4 version of "In the Flesh", and "Waiting for the Worms").

 James Guthrie, recommended by previous Floyd collaborator Alan Parsons, arrived early in the production process.
 He replaced engineer Brian Humphries, who was emotionally drained by his five years with the band.
 Guthrie was hired as a co-producer, but was initially unaware of Ezrin's role: "I saw myself as a hot young producer ...
 When we arrived, I think we both felt we'd been booked to do the same job."
 The early sessions at Britannia Row were emotionally charged, as Ezrin, Guthrie and Waters each had strong ideas about the direction the album would take.
 Relations within the band were at a low ebb, and Ezrin became an intermediary between Waters and the rest of the band.

 As Britannia Row was initially regarded as inadequate for The Wall, the band upgraded much of its equipment, and by March another set of demos was complete.
 However, their former relationship with NWG placed them at risk of bankruptcy, and they were advised to leave the UK by no later than 6 April 1979, for a minimum of one year.
 As non-residents they would pay no UK taxes during that time, and within a month all four members and their families had left.
 Waters moved to Switzerland, Mason to France, and Gilmour and Wright to the Greek Islands.
 Some equipment from Britannia Row was relocated in Super Bear Studios near Nice.
 Gilmour and Wright were both familiar with the studio and enjoyed its atmosphere, having recorded solo albums there.
 While Wright and Mason lived at the studio, Waters and Gilmour stayed in nearby houses.
 Mason later moved into Waters's villa near Vence, while Ezrin stayed in Nice.